privacore/vagus/details.md

     Specifies to send broadcast on this network interface on all subnets.
 Only IPv4 addresses (dotted-quad) is supported.

+Broadcast within a subnet usually work fine.
+If you want to cross to another subnet you may need to tell the router to allow that.

 Examples:
 ```
 broadcast: *